sidewinder040/RSS-Reader/README.md

 * feet-item.cpp - (Model) This is used as an object to contain Feed, news items.
 * main.cpp - Calls rss-reader only (not Model objects), setting out the view output/formatting.

+## Current Features
+* Loads and saves current feeds, an example file is included with tested RSS Feeds.
+* User selects a Feed from the list of available feeds, to display its news items.

 ## To Do Items

 - [x] Feed Object for multiple feed sources capability.
 - [ ] A menu for Selecting, Adding, Removing and Rating feeds.
 - [x] Vector of feeds.
-- [ ] Store feeds in a file and retrieve them on startup.
+- [x] Store feeds in a file and retrieve them on startup.
 - [x] Maybe add fmt library for better feed formating (especially links).

 ## Ideas